 - Become a volunteer with Worldpackers: Give back to the local community and, in exchange, you’re room and board will often be covered.
 It’s not always free, but it’s still a cheap way to travel in Hawaii.

 So, is Hawaii expensive to visit?
 The truth – no. It doesn’t have to be.
 Your vacation will be what you make it and the price of a trip depends on you.

 To recap, the five best ways to save money are…

-- For accommodation: stay in a hostel, split an Airbnb with friends, or camp.
+- For accommodation: stay in a hostel, split an Airbnb or traditional villa with friends, or camp.

 - Shop at supermarkets as opposed to eating out.